 What is star anise ground?

-Star anise ground are the parts of the broken fruit that is not sold as a whole spice.
+Star anise ground are the parts of the broken fruit that they can't sell as a whole spice anymore.
 The fruit comes from a medium-sized evergreen the Illicium verum.
 The spice powder has a reddish-brown color.

 Culinary use of badian ground